Top local movers for Lansing to Spokane moves

 - Spokane’s population is about 427% greater than Lansing.

-- Spokane's public transportation has a score of 6 out of 10 versus Lansing's lower score of 5.
+- Spokane’s public transportation score of 6 out of 10 is higher than Lansing’s score of 5.

-- Both Spokane and Lansing have the same bike-friendliness score of 55 out of 100, meaning Spokane is about as safe for cyclists as Lansing.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Spokane and Lansing have similar bike-friendliness scores (55 vs 52), meaning Spokane is about as safe for cyclists as Lansing.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Spokane’s crime rate is lower than Lansing with a score of 3.0 compared to Lansing’s 48.66.
 This means that Spokane neighborhoods are safer than 3.0% of all U.S. neighborhoods, and Lansing neighborhoods are safer than 48.66%.